gwygonik/acModules/README.md

 [Ov3rCross Video](https://youtu.be/PI2qv28sgvA)

-When given a "control" CV input (**CV IN**), Ov3rCross will route the incoming CV to one of three output "zones" based on the where that CV is in relation to **LOW** and **HIGH** CUTOFF points.
+When given a "control" CV input (**CV IN**), Ov3rCross will route this incoming CV to one of three output "zones" based on the where that CV is in relation to **LOW** and **HIGH** CUTOFF points.
 For example, if the incoming CV value falls above the LOW cutoff point and below the HIGH cutoff point, the CV will be routed to the MID output.
 The cutoff points and incoming CV range are from -5V to 10V to accomodate different use cases.

 You can use this control CV input (**CV IN**) to instead route the CV input at **CV THRU** to the outputs; this can, for example, send an oscillator output to different effects based on the control CV value.